 With every conversation we have, good or bad that conversation becomes part of new conversations.
-Sadly, through unconscious bias, conversations that have taken place, never stay within the confinements of the original conversation.
+Through unconscious bias, conversations that have taken place, never stay within the confinements of the original conversation.

-All previous conversations tend to unconsciously follow us into new relationships with us apportioning blame on those who have nothing to do with those previous conversations.
+All previous conversations will unconsciously follow us into new relationships with us apportioning blame on those who have nothing to do with those previous conversations.
 In other words, we’ve moved on physically, but emotionally any issues we’re carrying unconsciously, automatically become part of our conscious thinking.

-All issues from our past will come back, unless we’ve dealt with them.
+All issues from our past will come back, unless we have dealt with them.
 We implicit unconscious bias, by making quick judgments and assessments of people and situations, without us realising that’s what we’re doing.

-It’s not easy being on the receiving end of someone who behaves in this way, but understanding what it is helps us cope and deal with it.
-Sadly, unconscious bias sends out a clear message that neither us, nor our opinions matter.
+It is not easy being on the receiving end of someone who behaves in this way, but understanding what it is, helps us cope and deal with it.
+Unconscious bias sends out a clear message that neither us, nor our opinions matter.